Ease of doing business index: Contents

-In 2017, the study contains quantitative measures of regulations for starting a business, dealing with construction permits, employing workers, registering property, getting credit, protecting investors, taxes, trading across borders, enforcing contracts, getting an electricity connection, and closing a business.
+In 2017, the study contains quantitative measures of regulations for starting a business, dealing with construction permits, employing workers, registering property, getting credit, protecting shareholders, taxes, trading across borders, enforcing contracts, getting an electricity connection, and closing a business.
 As stated in the introduction of the study, "A fundamental premise of DB is that economic activity requires good rules.
 These include rules that establish and clarify property rights and reduce the costs of resolving disputes, rules that increase the predictability of economic interactions, and rules that provide contractual partners with core protections against abuse."

 Evaluation

 Doing Business was a controversial study, with passionate critics and devoted fans.
 As recognized by the Independent Evaluation Group of the World Bank, some have questioned the reliability and objectivity of its measurements while others doubt the relevance of the issues it addresses or fears it may unduly dominate countries reform agendas at the expense of more crucial development objectives.
 Attention given to the indicators may inadvertently signal that the World Bank Group values less burdensome business regulations more highly than its other strategies for poverty reduction and sustainable development.

 Several limitations were present in the DB studies and have to be kept in mind when using the study: